Determine Which Contingencies To Include in Your Offer

 How Much Should You Offer?

 We respect the fact that it’s your money and your decision what to offer.

 We can estimate probable sales price based upon list price, current market conditions and buyer demand.
-We’ve found that sales prices is very dependent upon how many buyers make an offer; even more than recent sales.
+We’ve found that sales prices is very dependent upon how many buyers make an offer.

 As more buyers submit offers, the final sales price increase.

 As a listing agent, after we tell a buyers’ agent that the seller has accepted a different offer, they say “their buyer would have paid more”

 Imagine I’m calling you the day after the offers have been presented.
 Two things can happen: